The Best Weeding Tools for Your Garden

 1. BEST OVERALL: Cobrahead Original Weeder/Cultivator

 Great for removing stubborn weeds from heavy soil, the Cobrahead weeder boasts a curved, forged steel end that hooks deeply beneath the weed to lift and remove it.
 The shovel-like tip resembles a snake head and is great for scraping out young weed seedlings, not to mention for planting rows of seeds or scratching in fertilizer.
-It’s a simple tool with a comfortable plastic grip perfect for tackling many garden-related tasks.
+It’s a simple tool with a comfortable plastic grip that’s well worthy of consideration.

 Hands tire quickly and grip strength is one of the first things to go when weeding in dense soil.
-The curved handle on the Radius weeder keeps your hand and wrist aligned as you push the serrated aluminum tool next to the root and lift the weed out.
-Use it for removing deeply rooted weeds growing at the base of other plants like vegetables, shrubs, and perennials.
+The curved handle on the Radius weeder helps keep your hand and wrist aligned as you push the serrated aluminum tool next to the root and lift the weed out.

 3. HONORABLE MENTION: Fiskars Big Grip Garden Knife